Gov. Cuomo provides Monday coronavirus update for NYS

 |1

-Sunday, 6,951 New Yorkers received their first vaccine dose, and 7,089 completed their vaccine series.
+Sunrday, 10,763 New Yorkers received their first vaccine dose, and 11,264 completed their vaccine series.
 A geographic breakdown of New Yorkers who have been vaccinated by region is as follows:

 |People with at least one vaccine dose